 When you do meet your goals, take some time to be grateful.
 Thank yourself for showing up and doing the work.
 Be grateful when the stars align properly to help you advance to the next step.

-It’s time to start turning your dreams into goals and your goals into realities.
+It’s time to start turning your dreams into big goals and your goals into reality.

 |||^||Entrepreneur: 4 Visualization Techniques That Can Propel Your Success|